YeabsiraBezabih/Med-Connect/SRS_MedConnect.md

 ### 4.1 User Interfaces
 - Responsive web UI for patients and pharmacies
-- Dashboard for pharmacy management
+- Dashboard for pharmacy management (with expiry and discount management)
-- Search and results pages for patients
+- Search and results pages for patients (showing expiry date and discount)
 - Registration and login forms
-- Chat interface
+- Chat interface (real-time, WebSocket-based)
 - Info/legal pages
+- Map view for pharmacies and routes
+- Chatbot modal for user support

 ### 4.2 Hardware Interfaces
 - None (web-based)